pranilshah4024/flutter-stacked-architecture/README.md

 # My Profile
-This is a showcase flutter project, developed with stacked architecture.
+This is a showcase demo flutter project, developed with stacked architecture.

 #### System Requirements
 For the setup project :